-A regular check-up for your furnace is about as exciting as it sounds.
-However, as we approach the less-popular winter months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the season.
+A scheduled check-up for your furnace is about as exciting as it sounds.
+However, as we approach the less-popular winter months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the season.

 .
-Just like any mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+Just like most mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
 Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your home.
+Plus, because furnaces burn fuel to heat things up, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

-Most manufacturers’ warranties call for yearly HVAC maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your equipment does ever breakdown in the middle of winter.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Peachtree Service Experts.
+Most manufacturers’ warranties call for annual HVAC maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of a cold snap.
+Be sure to get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Peachtree .

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter